-When it comes to the animation for ‘The Cat Returns’, its clear from the off that the film is aiming for a slightly more refined overall look than what has become the norm with most Ghibli productions.
+When it comes to the animation for ‘The Cat Returns’, it’s clear from the off that the film is aiming for a slightly more refined overall look than what has become the norm with most Ghibli productions.
 Gone are the majority of comical and cuddly illustrations that filled the likes of ‘My Neighbour Totoro’, ‘Spirited Away’ and ‘Pom Poko,’ and in their place are a set of finely crafted and elegant characters.
-This artistically stylish approach proves to be very pleasing on the eye and conveniently enough, is somewhat fitting for a film based primarily around such graceful creatures.
-Obviously some of you may be disappointed by these alterations but in my opinion, each and every one of the the characters is still every bit as captivating and comical when required and the human-like traits and movements that the cats adopt is nothing short of sublime.
+This artistically stylish approach proves to be very pleasing to the eye and conveniently enough, is somewhat fitting for a film based primarily around such graceful creatures.
+Some of you may be disappointed by these alterations but in my opinion, every one of the characters is still just as captivating and comical when required and the human-like traits and movements that the cats adopt are nothing short of sublime.

-Controversially enough, I feel ‘The Cat Returns’ is a very strong contender in the catalogue of Ghibli titles, even with its lack of moralistic layers.
-What makes it work so well, at least for me, is the ease in which it taps into the child in all of us and creates a rip roaring adventure that is fun for all the family.
+While not everyone may agree, I feel ‘The Cat Returns’ is a very strong contender in the catalogue of Ghibli titles, even with its lack of moralistic layers.
+What makes it work so well, at least for me, is the ease with which it taps into the child in all of us and creates a rip-roaring adventure that is fun for all the family.
 Films like these are a rarity these days and it’s often nice to have a film in your collection that you can always rely on to bring a naive smile to your face.